nitin27may/angular-dotnet-core-docker/README.md

-# **Work in Progress**
-[WIP]
+# Full Stack (dotnet, angular and postgres) boilerplate with Docker
 ### About (Dotnet - Angular - PostgresSQL)
 This project is intended to provide a starting point for building full-stack web applicatioin.
-The stack is made of Dotnet WebApi, Angular, PostgresSQL.
+The stack is made of Dotnet(6) WebApi, Angular (14), PostgresSQL.
 The focus of this project to show case the possible way to run a real application (Dotnet, Angular and PostgresSQL) using docker for development enviornment and produciton mode.
 ## To Quick Run
 Clone repo, navigate to root folder and run ` docker-compose -f 'docker-compose.yml' up`